 Things to consider

-Any doctor licensed to practice in BC may enroll a person in PrEP and prescribe PrEP.
+Any doctor that is licensed to practice in BC can prescribe PrEP for you.
+Nurse practitioners who have taken the Treatment for HIV Prevention program at the BC Centre for Excellence in HIV/AIDS (BC CfE) can also prescribe PrEP.
 Both doctors and nurse practitioners can authorize prescription refills for PrEP.

 It’s important to take PrEP correctly and under the care of a health care provider.
 Though the medication is fairly safe, taking PrEP does require regular medical visits and blood and urine tests.